Synthetixio/synthetix-docs/content/integrations/guide.md

     If instead you're looking to integrate Synthetix into your dApps and scripts, please see our [libraries section](/libraries/).

+## Address Resolver

+In our Achernar release, we introduced a new feature called the `AddressResolver` contract.

+In short, the `AddressResolver` allows any referencing contract to have access to a number of key contract - in particular the underlying `Synthetix`, `FeePool`, `SynthsUSD` and `SynthsETH` contracts.
+There are plans in the near future to add our proxies as well.

+The `ReadProxyAddressResolver` is our readable `AddressResolver` behind a proxy that won't change, so it's safe to use in your code (it only allows calls that do not mutate state).
+We have one for each testnet and mainnet up on the [addresses](../addresses.md) page.

+For guides on how to use the `AddressResolver` in Solidity, see our [walkthrus](/contracts/walkthrus/trading/#exchanging-in-solidity).

 ## Proxies

 Synthetix makes extensive use of the proxy pattern.
 This allows users and integrated systems to refer to immutable proxy addresses while the underlying functionality is passed through to the target or _underlying_ contracts which can be updated by an `owner` function.
 This allows for fast iteration of the Synthetix ecosystem at the cost of trust in the protocol.